 He loved his balance bike so much I figured he would love a scooter too.
 So for Christmas when he was 2 1/2, I bought him a scooter.
 The thing is he loved his bike so much, it took a real effort to get him to have a go on the scooter.
 The bike always came first and was always the first choice.
 I had to really encourage him to use his scooter in the beginning.
 Wheras his older brother (who had a scooter before a bike, always preferred a scooter when he was younger).

 Now he loves his scooter and his balance bike.
-However, the balance bike is still the favourite.
+However, the balance bike is the favourite.
 I don't think this is because balance bikes are better in any way.
-I think that he found the balance bike easy and fun when he got the scooter because for him in the beginning using the scooter took more effort.
+I think that he found the balance bike easy and fun so in the beginning using the scooter took more effort for him.
 I think that if we had got the scooter first, he would have loved that more.
 But it's something to bear in mind when choosing whether to get a scooter or a balance bike.

 Lightweight or Heavy?